 A certificate extension allows the holder of a teaching certificate to teach an additional student population, grade, or subject.

-Adolescent Education majors who are willing to take two additional education courses, TCH 455: Middle Childhood/Early Adolescent, and TCH 456: Differentiating Curriculum and Instruction in Middle Childhood Education, and who take and pass the Content Specialty Test (CST) in their subject area, are eligible for a certificate extension to also teach that subject in grades 5-6.
-Doing so means that a Adolescent Education candidate who completes the Combined Degree Program will be eligible for a minimum of three teaching certificates: the Initial Certificate, the Graduate Specialty Area Certificate, and the Middle School Extension Certificate – which makes the candidate much better prepared for success in the classroom, and more marketable as a teacher.
+Childhood Education majors must also have 30-credits in a subject area to be taught (i.e. Biology, English, etc.) to be eligible for the Middle School Extension.
+Students who take two additional courses, TCH 455 and TCH 456, and take and pass the Content Specialty Test (CST) in the subject area, are eligible for a certificate extension to teach that subject area in Grades 7-9.
+Doing so means that a Childhood Education candidate who completes the Combined Degree Program will be eligible for a minimum of 3 teaching certificates: the Initial Certificate, the Graduate Specialty Area Certificate, and the Middle School Extension Certificate—which makes the candidate much better prepared for success in the classroom, and more marketable as a teacher.

-In addition, Adolescent Education candidates are eligible to pursue the Certificate in Bilingual Education Extension.
-The candidate must take two additional education courses, TCH 351: Foundations of Bilingual Education, and TCH 454: Methods of Teaching, Reading, and Language Arts in the Bilingual Classroom, and complete field-based experience in bilingual education.
-The candidate must also take and pass the New York State examinations in both English and the target language.
+Childhood candidates are eligible to pursue the Certificate in Bilingual Education Extension.
+The candidate must take two additional education courses TCH 351 and TCH 453 and complete field-based experiences in bilingual classrooms.
+The candidate must also take and pass the New York State Bilingual Education Assessment.